-Note 4 to the Financial Statements of the Corporation on page 26 of its 1995 Annual Report is incorporated herein by reference.
+Note 4 to the Financial Statements of the Corporation on pages 25 and 26 of its 1996 Annual Report is incorporated herein by reference.
 None of such litigation is material within the meaning of Section 103 of Regulation S-K in that such matters individually or in the aggregate do not exceed 10% of current assets.
-In addition, on December 8, 1995 the Corporation intervened in litigation commenced by former subsidiaries of the Corporation against, among others, the Texas Natural Resources Conservation Commission, an agency of the State of Texas, as described in Note 13 to the Financial Statements of the Corporation on page 33 of its 1995 Annual Report, which note is incorporated herein by reference.
-Such litigation is currently pending in the United States Bankruptcy Court for the Western District of Texas (Austin Division).
+The Corporation intervened in litigation commenced by Tejas Testing Technology One, L.C. and Tejas Testing Technology Two, L.C. (the "Tejas Companies"), as described in Note 13 to the Financial Statements of the Corporation on pages 32 and 33 of its 1996 Annual Report, which Note is incorporated herein by reference.
+Such litigation was commenced on May 2, 1995 and is pending in the United States District Court for the Western District of Texas, Austin Division, and was also commenced on November 20, 1995 in the 345th Judicial District Court of Travis County, Texas.
+On February 11, 1997, Systems Control, Inc. and Systems Control Acquisition Corp., affiliates of the Tejas Companies, commenced litigation against the Corporation in the Superior Court of the State of California for the County of San Francisco to resist their obligation to indemnify the Corporation in full as described in Note 13.